Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on compact Riemann surfaces

+Gauging the $\mathbb Z_2$ one-form symmetry changes the structure group to $\mathrm{PSO}(2)=\mathrm{SO}(2)/\mathbb Z_2$.
+In our case the local form of the Lagrangian $\mathcal{L}_{0}$ and the Gauss law is insensitive to the global structure of the gauge bundle, so there is no gauge-invariant physical state.
+Moreover, there is no local gauge-invariant counter-terms that makes theory non-anomalous, so the system on the $\mathrm{PSO}(2)$-bundle suffers from a gauge anomaly and is physically inconsistent.

-To make the system non-anomalous, we note that there is an important gauge-invariant counter-term (which corresponds to a choice of quantization scheme) we can also add to $\mathcal L_0$, and which also is compatible with the supersymmetry. \beq \mathcal L_n=\mathcal L_0+nA^3,\quad n\in \mathbb Z. \eeq It can be also viewed as a one-dimensional version of the Chern-Simons term with a level $n$.
-Equivalently, it can be thought as an addition to the action of a temporal Wilson loop of charge $n$,
+On the other hand, for our original system with the Lagrangian $\mathcal{L}_{0}$ and the gauge group $K=\mathrm{SO}(2)$, the inconsistency of the Gauss law is related to the `t Hooft anomaly, so we can make the system non-anomalous by adding a gauge-invariant counterterm.
+It has the form $nA^{3}$, where $n$ is an odd integer.
+This defines non-anomalous Lagrangians \beq \mathcal L_n=\mathcal L_0+nA^3,\quad\text{where}\quad n=2k+1,\quad k\in \mathbb Z. \eeq Note that $\mathcal L_n$ is still invariant under the supersymmetry \eqref{eq:susyselberg}.
+This counter-term can be also viewed as a one-dimensional version of the Chern-Simons term of level $n$.
+Equivalently, it can be thought of as addition to the action of a temporal Wilson loop of charge $n$,